villanianalytics/RoboArchitect/README.md

      response, parse data from JSON, and run SQL against a .csv/.txt file or create SQLite database and run SQL request there.
 ## Description
-This is application can make different things, namely:
+This is application can:
-1) To <i>zip</i> and <i>unzip</i> files and directories.
+1) <i>zip</i> and <i>unzip</i> files and directories.
-2) To convert <i>.csv</i> files to <i>.xlsx</i> and vice versa.
+2) convert <i>.csv</i> files to <i>.xlsx</i> and vice versa.
-3) To encrypt your password and save it to a specified file.
+3) encrypt your password and save it to a specified file.
-4) To connect to any web service and get a full or partial response.
+4) connect to any web service and get a full or partial response.
-5) To parse <i>JSON</i> files and get specified values.
+5) parse <i>JSON</i> files and get specified values.
-6) To send customizable emails.
+6) send customizable emails.
-7) To executes SQL queries using delimited files as the basis.
+7) executes SQL queries using delimited files as the basis.
-8) Creates an SQLite database, add tables there with data from delimited files or adds data to an existing table.
+8) create an SQLite database, add tables there with data from delimited files or adds data to an existing table.
 It can also execute SQL queries to the database and write the result to a file or display it on the console.
 ## Functions